dotnet/docs-maui/docs/user-interface/pages/navigationpage.md

 - `IconColor`, of type `Color`, defines the background color of the icon in the navigation bar.
 This is an attached property.
 - `RootPage`, of type <xref:Microsoft.Maui.Controls.Page>, represents the root page of the navigation stack.
 This is a read-only property.
 - `TitleIconImageSource`, of type `ImageSource`, defines the icon that represents the title on the navigation bar.
 This is an attached property.
-- `TitleView`, of type `View`, defines the view that can be displayed in the navigation bar.
+- `TitleView`, of type <xref:Microsoft.Maui.Controls.View>, defines the view that can be displayed in the navigation bar.
 This is an attached property.

 These properties are backed by `BindableProperty` objects, which means that they can be targets of data bindings, and styled.